sappsdev/ui-svelte/ui-svelte-docs/static/llm/navigation/nav-menu.md

 ## Notes

-- Items with `href` render as links; items with `onclick` render as buttons
-- Submenus appear as dropdowns on hover
+- Use `type: 'submenu'` for dropdown menus
-- Megamenus use Svelte snippets for custom content
+- Use `type: 'megamenu'` with Snippet for custom layouts
-- Active state auto-detected from current URL path
+- Active state matches current URL automatically

-## Component References

-- **@see icons.md** - Icon usage